g-puleo/FYS-STK4155/PROJECT1/README.md

 ==============================
 In this project we implement codes which we can use to perform linear regression, using OLS, Ridge and LASSO methods.
 A detailed description of the methods and of our results can be found in the file called `report.pdf` inside this folder.
+This file is in the format of a scientific article.

 ## Requirements